robinmollah/robinmollah/README.md

 ### Hi there 👋

+Over the last 8 years, I honed my skill in a broad field of technology, worked individually and with team around the world.
 I have deep understanding of almost all mostly used, powerful and popular OS, tools, languages.
-And this is the reason I can provide you a solution from thousands of possible solutions that will best fit your requirements.
+And this is the reason I can provide you a solution from thousands of possible solutions exactly the one that will best fit your requirements.

 If you are not interested to read in detail about my expertise [**JUMP**](#currently-working-on) **to get a short overview**